Ayumi Morita

 Morita is known for strong and consistent two-handed groundstrokes which she hits very flat.
-She is also regarded as very tough mentally for a young player, often showing great resolve to win close matches despite a lackluster serve.
-Morita is a small and quick player with excellent footwork and movement around the court.
+She was also regarded as very tough mentally for a young player, often showing great resolve to win close matches despite a lackluster serve.
+Morita was a small and quick player with excellent footwork and movement around the court.

-Morita is one of the most successful Fed Cup players of recent times with a 23–14 match win record for Japan.
+Morita is one of the most successful Fed Cup players of recent times with a 23–14 match win-loss record for Japan.

 Career

 On September 16, 2008, she beat world No. 19, Ágnes Szávay, in three sets in the Pan Pacific Open.

 In January 2009, Morita upset former Wimbledon quarterfinalist Michaëlla Krajicek in the final round of qualifying to reach the main draw of the Auckland Open.
 She faced third set deficits in all three of her qualifying matches, including a 4–1 deficit in her first match against Katie O'Brien.

 2011

-Her first tournament of the season was the ASB Classic.
+Her first tournament of the season was the Auckland Open.
 She faced Romanian teenager Simona Halep and lost in straight sets despite recovering from being two breaks down in the second set.

 Her next tournament was the Hobart International.
 She beat Akgul Amanmuradova.
 Her next opponent was Bethanie Mattek-Sands, to whom she lost in two sets.
 Ayumi played at the Australian Open where she defeated No. 27 seed Alexandra Dulgheru in two sets.
-She defeated wildcard Caroline Garcia in the second round but lost to Peng Shuai in the third round.
+She defeated wildcard Caroline Garcia in the second round but lost to Peng Shuai in the third.

-At the Dubai Championships, Morita qualified by defeating Sophie Lefèvre and Vesna Manasieva.
+Into the Dubai Championships, Morita qualified by defeating Sophie Lefèvre and Vesna Manasieva.
 In the first round of the main draw, she defeated No. 14 seed Petra Kvitová in two tiebreaks.
 Before the match, Kvitová had only lost once in 2011 and had already won two titles.
-Morita beat wildcard Sania Mirza in the second round before losing to Caroline Wozniacki in the third round.
+Morita beat wildcard Sania Mirza in the second round, before losing to Caroline Wozniacki in the third.